zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Simplicia**: I said "in principle"!
 Yes, despite the larger stakes and novel context, where we're growing new kinds of minds _in silico_, rather than providing mere cultural input to the code in our genes.

-Of course, there is a first time for everthing—one way or the other.
+Of course, there is a first time for everything—one way or the other.
 If it were rigorously established that the way engineering and life have always worked would lead to certain disaster, perhaps the world's power players could be persuaded to turn back, to reject the imperative of history, to choose barrenness, at least for now, rather than bring vile offspring into the world.
 It would seem that the fate of the lightcone depends on—

 **Doomimir**: I'm afraid so—